ajv-validator/ajv/README.md

 See [Defining custom keywords](#defining-custom-keywords) for more details.

+##### .getKeyword(String keyword) -&gt; Object|Boolean

+Returns custom keyword definition, `true` for pre-defined keywords and `false` if the keyword is unknown.

+##### .removeKeyword(String keyword)

+Removes custom or pre-defined keyword so you can redefine them.

+While this method can be used to extend pre-defined keywords, it can also be used to completely change their meaning - it may lead to unexpected results.

+__Please note__: schemas compiled before the keyword is removed will continue to work without changes.
+To recompile schemas use `removeSchema` method and compile them again.

 ##### .errorsText([Array&lt;Object&gt; errors [, Object options]]) -&gt; String

 Returns the text with all errors in a String.